 The idea of memorizing the guitar’s fretboard can seem extremely challenging at first if you’re not prepared with a well-structured plan.

 Fortunately, studying the CAGED System properly can kick start your learning, and avoid having you feeling overwhelmed most of the time.
-It is a task that will always take some time and effort, but that doesn’t mean there aren’t strategies to make it easier for you.
+Like anything else when it comes to learning the guitar, it is a task that will always take some time and effort, but that doesn’t mean there aren’t strategies to make it easier for you.

 Once you are well familiarized with all the 5 shapes, the location of the root notes, as well as the rest of the chord tones, you will be navigating the fretboard like a real pro!